aguerson/omniauth-v2-shibboleth/README.md

 OmniAuth basically works as a middleware of Rack applications.
 It provides environment variable named 'omniauth.auth' (auth hash) after authenticating a user.
 The 'auth hash' includes the user's attributes.
 By providing user attributes in the fixed format, applications can easily implement authentication function using multiple authentication methods.

-OmniAuth Shibboleth strategy uses the 'auth hash' for providing user attributes passed by Shibboleth SP.
-It enables developers to use Shibboleth and the other authentication methods, including local auth, together in one application.
+OmniAuth Shibboleth provider strategy uses the 'auth hash' for providing user attributes passed by Shibboleth SP.
+It enables developers to use Shibboleth provider and the other authentication methods, including local auth, together in one application.

 ## Getting Started

 ### Install

-    gem 'omniauth-v2-shibboleth'
+    gem 'omniauth-v2-shibboleth-provider'

-### Setup Shibboleth Strategy
+### Setup Shibboleth provider Strategy

-To use OmniAuth Shibboleth strategy as a middleware in your rails application, add the following file to your rails application initializer directory.
+To use OmniAuth Shibboleth provider strategy as a middleware in your rails application, add the following file to your rails application initializer directory.

     % vi config/initializer/omniauth.rb
     Rails.application.config.middleware.use OmniAuth::Builder do